spinnaker/spinnaker.github.io/reference/managed-delivery/resource-status/index.md

   caption="Example of a resource with the Actuating status"
 %}

-When a resource has an Actuating status, it means Spinnaker detected a drift from the declarative configuration and automatic action is in progress to resolve it.
+When a resource has an Actuating status, it means Spinnaker detected a drift from the declarative configuration and an automatic action is in progress to resolve it.
 You can go to the Tasks view in your app to see the actions Spinnaker is taking on your behalf, and whether they succeeded or failed.

 If automatic actions successfully resolve the drift, the status will change to [Happy](/reference/managed-delivery/resource-status/#happy).
 If automatic actions don't help to resolve the drift, the status will change to [Unhappy](/reference/managed-delivery/resource-status/#unhappy).